IMNearth/CoAT/README.md

 ## Android-in-the-Zoo

 The data in AiTZ has 18,643 screens together with 2400+ instructions, all annotated with CoAT-driven semantic labels.
-The sample format is
+The sample format for each time step is

 ```json
 {